How and Where to Bet on the Preakness Stakes

 Preakness Betting Resources

-Once you have chosen the best racebook, the next step is to learn the basics of horse racing betting.
+Once you have chosen the best racebook, the next step is to learn some basic Preakness Stakes betting tips.
 If you need to learn, or if you would like a refresher to make sure you are as sharp as possible before you place your Preakness bets, read these articles on how to bet the races: